Lack of self-awareness among organizational leaders is pervasive and costly, according to Korn Ferry’s Vicky Swisher and Evelyn Orr.

 o Feedback from others to provide “early warning” of difficulty.

 However, this requires that evaluators are willing to provide candid observations, despite widespread discomfort in providing corrective feedback.

-o Self-reflection concerning effective and ineffective behaviors, documented in a journal for review.
+o Self-reflection concerning effective and ineffective behaviors, documented in a personal journal for review.

 Executives learned most to enhance leadership skills and self-reflection from on-the-job experiences, distantly followed by learning from other people.

-Structured trainings are most costly and least effective to enhance leadership cognitive, emotional, motivational, self-awareness, and learning agility capabilities.
+Structured trainings are least effective and most costly approaches to enhance leadership cognitive, emotional, motivational, self-awareness, and learning agility capabilities.

 These leadership development processes reduce individual blind spots, portrayed by San Francisco State University’s Joe Luft and Harry Ingham of National Training Labs in The JoHari Window.

 Korn Ferry’s Michael M. Lombardo and Robert W. Eichinger provided additional executive development recommendations based on research in FYI: For your Improvement, A Development and Coaching Guide(3rd Edition).